 New Tennessee AD John Currie savors his return to Knoxville

-Former University of Tennessee football player Peyton Manning, right, watches the introduction of new UT Athletic Director John Currie during a ceremony in Thompson-Boling Arena in Knoxville, Tenn., on Thursday, March 2, 2017.
 New University of Tennessee athletic director John Currie and new University of Tennessee Chancellor Beverly Davenport speak on stage during a ceremony introducing Currie in Thompson-Boling Arena in Knoxville, Tenn., Thursday, March 2, 2017.
+Currie previously worked at Tennessee for about a decade in various capacities before leaving for Kansas State, where he has been athletic director since 2009.

 Add your comments below